Run-and-tumble particles on a line with a fertile site: Total density of particles

+as all the terms of order $x^2$ come from the expansion of $\cosh(x\sqrt{\chi(\chi + 2)})$ (because of the local properties of the integral terms displayed in Eqs (\ref{prop1},\ref{prop2})).
 The steady density profile of the total number of particles therefore presents a minimum at the origin.
-The minimum is sharper when the growth of the number of particles is larger.
+The minimum is sharper when the growth rate of the number of particles is larger.
+Moreover, the above results remain unchanged if we just assume the fertility function to have a continuous first derivative (without necessarily being {{infinitely}} differentiable).